Support Worker

 ✨Show Your Empathy

 As a Support Worker, empathy is key.
 Be prepared to share examples of how you've demonstrated empathy in past roles or situations.
-This will show your understanding of the emotional needs of those you will be supporting.
+This will show the interviewer that you understand the emotional needs of those you will be supporting.

 ✨Highlight Relevant Experience